- Aim of this page

 Below you will find links to useful websites relating to this page.
 More specific details (including addresses and telephone numbers) of some of the organisations listed below can be found here.

-- Disclosure and Barring Service – Government body responsible for providing standard and enhanced criminal record checks
+- Disclosure and Barring Service – Government body responsible for providing basic, standard and enhanced criminal record checks

 - For practical information – More information can be found on our section on criminal record checks for employment (including DBS checks)

 - To read personal stories – You can read stories about this posted on theRecord, our online magazine

 - To discuss this issue with others – Read and share your experiences on our online forum

 - Questions – If you have any questions about this, you can contact our helpline.

 Help us add value to this information.
 You can:

 - Discuss your views and experiences with others on our online forum